mklement0/ttab/README.md

     -w                  Open new tab in new terminal window.
     -s <settings>       Assign a settings set (profile).
-    -c                  Do not open any new window or tab, run in the current tab of the current window.
+    -c                  Terminal/iTerm only: do not open any new window or tab, run in the current tab of the current window.
-    -v                  iTerm only: Open new split tab vertically in the current window.
+    -v                  iTerm only: open new split tab vertically in the current window.
-    -h                  iTerm only: Open new split tab horizontally in the current window.
+    -h                  iTerm only: open new split tab horizontally in the current window.
-    -i                  Do not try to `cd` to the target directory for testing its existence.
-                        This could fail if the script is running from an non-privileged session (e.g. Apple Shortcuts), whilst the final attempt, done by the targeted terminal app, could work perfectly.
+    -i                  Suppress up-front verification of the existence of the target directory specified via the -d option.
     -t <title>          Specify title for new tab.
     -q                  Clear the new tab's screen.
     -g                  Terminal/iTerm only: create in background (don't